NJ Foster Adoptive Parent & Kinship Caregiver FAQ Bulletins

 Becoming a licensed resource parent can sometimes seem like an overwhelming task.
 There are many questions during the application process, which can take up to six months.
 Once an initial foster care/adoption inquiry is complete and you have attended a group engagement meeting with the Division of Child Protection & Permanency (DCP&P), you are given an in-depth application to complete.
 When that application has been accepted, you will be assigned a Resource Family Support Worker (RFSW) and the home study will begin followed by pre-service training.
 Download Home Study and Pre-service Training Process.

-Board Rates: Frequently Asked Questions
+Board Rates: FAQ

 Board rates are the monthly payments foster, adoptive and kinship parents (known collectively as resource parents) receive from the NJ Department of Children and Families (DCF) to assist them in providing food, shelter, transportation and entertainment for children in care.
 Download our Download our FAQ to learn about why board rates differ from one child to another and how they are determined.